 Previewing an Upperbody Animation

-Repeat the steps above by adding the upperbody animation to the CAL file.
+Make sure that upperbody animation is located within path that was specified in .chrparams in the earlier section.
 Once this is added to the list, start the Editor and open the Character Editor.

 Start by first clicking on the fullbody animation in the animation list.
 You will see the animation looping in the 3d view.
 Below the Choose Base Character button you will see a dropdown box defining which layer is currently playing.